bmansheim/women-health/content/homepage/about-me.md

 ---

 Dr. Sari Mansheim is a US-trained internist with 20 years of practice in medicine.
-In the 15 years of her practice in Israel, Dr. Mansheim focuses on treating the whole person, also known as [Bio Psycho Social Medicine](https://en.wikipedia.org/wiki/Biopsychosocial_model), which states that a medical condition is the result of physical, psychological, and social factors.
+In her 15 years of practice in Israel, Dr. Mansheim focuses on treating the whole person, also known as [Bio Psycho Social Medicine](https://en.wikipedia.org/wiki/Biopsychosocial_model), which states that a medical condition is the result of physical, psychological, and social factors.
 Whether attending to children, adolescents, or adults,